Winchester: Tertiary, further and higher education

 The University of Winchester (formerly King Alfred's College) is a public university based in Winchester and the surrounding area.
 It is ranked 10th for teaching excellence in The Times and The Sunday Times 2016 Good University Guide, with a 92% rating, and fourth for student satisfaction in England in the National Student Survey 2015.
-The university origins go back as far as 1840—originally as a Diocesan teacher training centre.
-King Alfred's, the main campus, is located on a purpose built campus near the city centre.
+The university origins go back as far as 1840, originally as a Diocesan teacher training centre.
+King Alfred's, the main campus, is located on a purpose-built campus near the city centre.
 The West Downs campus is a short walk away, and houses student facilities and accommodation and the business school.

 The Winchester School of Art was founded in the 1860s as an independent institution and is now a school of the University of Southampton.
 The School of Art is complemented by the University of Southampton's Erasmus Park student accommodation in Winnall.

 Peter Symonds College is a college that serves Winchester.
-It began as a Grammar School for boys in 1897, and became a co-educational sixth form college in 1974.
+It began as a Grammar school for boys in 1897, and became a co-educational sixth-form college in 1974.

 Sport

 Winchester has Winchester City FC who currently play in the Southern League and Winchester Castle FC, who have played in the Hampshire League since 1971.
 The local Saturday football league, the Winchester & District League, folded in 2010.
+The city also has a walking football club, Winchester Walking Football, which was established in April 2021 and plays at the University Sports Ground.

-Winchester City Flyers are a girls and ladies football club established in 1996 with nearly 200 members, playing from U9 to ladies football.
+Winchester City Flyers are a girls' and women's football club established in 1996 with nearly 200 members, playing from U9 to ladies football.
 They play in the Southern Region Women's Football League.

-The St Cross Symondians Cricket Club is one of the first cricket clubs in Hampshire, and, with 5 men's sides, 2 women's sides, a successful junior's side, and weekend sides, is one of the largest as well.

 Winchester has a rugby union team, Winchester RFC, and an athletics club, Winchester and District AC.
 The city has a field hockey club, Winchester Hockey Club.

 Lawn bowls is played at several clubs.
 The oldest bowling green belongs to Friary Bowling Club (first used in 1820), while the oldest bowls club is Hyde Abbey Bowling Club (established in 1812).
 Riverside Indoor Bowling Club remains open during the winter months.

 There are three 18-hole golf courses.
 Royal Winchester Golf Club is on downland adjacent to the Clarendon Way.
 John Henry Taylor was the club professional when winning the Open Championship in 1894 and 1895, and there is a room with memorabilia named after him.
 Hockley Golf Club is located on St Catherine's Hill.
 South Winchester Golf Club is another downland course, designed by David Thomas and Peter Alliss.
 The club was established in 1993.

-Winchester College invented and gave its name to Winchester College Football.
+Winchester College invented and gave its name to Winchester College football.

 Transport

-Road
+Railway

+Winchester railway station is served by two train operating companies: